LCP and low-entropy images

 });

-This code will now work both in the console and within your JS files, even if you load the images dynamically.
+This works both in the console and within your JS files, even with dynamically loaded images.